PrefectHQ/prefect/docs/recipes/contribute-recipes.md

 ---
-description: Share your Prefect solution recipes with the Prefect Community.
+description: Share your use cases with the Prefect Community.
 tags:
     - contributing
     - recipes